paps/api-store/store/DEV/LinkedIn Sales Navigator URL Converter DEV/LinkedIn Sales Navigator URL Converter DEV.md

 It’s done!
 All that is left to do is to click on "launch" and watch your API do the work for you!

 <center>![](https://phantombuster.imgix.net/api-store/launch.JPG)</center>

+# Limits

+Please be aware that this API, like most of our LinkedIn APIs, will manipulate your own account on your behalf.

+The API needs to visit the profile to convert the URL and we've noticed that visiting more than 80 profiles per day will almost always result in LinkedIn **invalidating your session cookie** (that is, logging you out).
+In that regard we recommend spacing your launches.